alevani/ant_war_simulation/README.md

 - comparisons

-## Intersesting colletive behaviours to replicate

-## Can be included in the simulation
+## Interesting collective behaviours to replicate and can be included in the simulation